 Transfer students may be placed by the Legal Practice Program to a first-year section if your first school did not have an equivalent program.
-Transfer students must take the second year, spring term Legal Practice III course.
+Transfer students must take the second year, spring term Advanced Writing and Practice course.

 The Job Search

 Upon accepting admission to William & Mary, you should immediately contact the Office of Career Services.
 Our students begin their second-year job search process in early August.

 Journals and Competition Teams